-Past 9 months passed really fast, the next 3 months were for me like I was on a watcher’s duty, the baby was quite mobile and there was no way to stop him moving around the house and explore any and every new thing that came in his reach.
+The past 9 months passed really fast.
+The next 3 months were for me like I was on a watcher’s duty.
+The baby was quite mobile and there was no way to stop him from moving around the house.
+And explore any and every new thing that came in his reach.

 It was just before his first birthday, he caught a cold for the first time.
-As per our pediatrician, getting common cold is actually good for improving baby’s immunity and we followed her advice and didn’t give any medicine to treat it.
+As per our pediatrician, getting common cold is actually good for improving baby’s immunity.
+We followed her advice and didn’t give any medicine to treat it.
 And to our surprise, he was back to normal within a week.
 That day we decided to keep the use of medicines as limited as possible.
 We only used the saline nasal drops and gave steam to provide relief from blockage.

 Next month, Noyi was going to complete his 1st year outside the tummy, and that called for A Celebration.
-And for that, we planned a trip to Malaysia to make his birthday the memorable one.
-And on his D-day, we spent the whole day at an Amusement cum Water Park where once again Noyi surprised us by walking for the first time.
+And for that, we planned a trip to Malaysia to make his birthday a memorable one.
+On his D-day, we spent the whole day at an Amusement cum Water Park.
+And, yet again Noyi surprised us by walking for the first time.
 Yes, Noyi walked for the first time unassisted on his 1st birthday on some other country’s land.
 And since then, there is no stopping him!!!

 To read the story of 9 months, My Pregnancy, Click here!